Misconceptions Of Christianity

 It is all of our duties to try and understand that not everyone is bad.
 Not every cop is a bad cop, not every Christian is horrible or manipulative, nor is every teacher bad.
 We see a “bad bunch” with everyone and everything.

 It would probably do wonders if we got rid of the “one-bad-apple-spoils-the-whole-bunch“ mentality.
 After all, why make an entire group pay for the sins or wrongdoings of a few out of the bunch?
 I think the sooner we can work towards that mindset, the better we'll be.
-I will admit that it may be a hard thing to do, especially if you see so many bad cases; it's certainly a challenge.
+I will admit that it may be hard to do, especially if you see so many bad cases; it's certainly a challenge.